askinss/authpro/README.md

 Authpro is a simple authentication generator for Rails 4.
 It:

 * Gives you sign up, log in, remember me & password reset funtionality
-* Has no hidden code, weird sub classes or mixins
+* Has no hidden code, special super classes or mixins
 * Has no configuration

 Authpro assumes you want: